EyasuTeshome/shifttracker/job-search/job-searching-define-a-networking-plan.md

 There are different ways to build your professional network, such as participating in online communities and networks, attending technical events and meetups, and making contacts through family and friends.
 People from our personal circles might know someone that works in the tech sector!

-But networking is a lot more than just making contact with people: it is about building a connection and establishing relationships, true, genuine relationships, that includes both giving and receiving.
+But networking is a lot more than just making contact with people: it is about building a connection and establishing relationships -true, genuine relationships- and that includes both giving and receiving.
 Think of it as being similar to making friends in real life.
 And as you know, it requires a constant effort and takes time.
 It involves a lot more than simply reaching out to someone and asking for a job.

 Read [“How to network: a guide for remote software developers and engineers”](https://arc.dev/developer-blog/how-to-network-as-remote-developer/) for some new ideas about networking.